 Marijuana Possession Charges

 Marijuana is unlike other drugs and resides in a class of its own.
 While marijuana may be legal in some states, it still carries harsh penalties in Texas.
-There are also no programs for legal medical marijuana in Texas, so if you’re arrested with marijuana, it’s important to seek legal representation.
+There aren’t any programs for legal medical marijuana in Texas, so if you’re arrested with marijuana, it’s important to seek legal representation.

 Getting caught with less than 2oz of marijuana in Texas carries a penalty that can result in the following punishments: